jimzenn/jimzenn.github.io/content/notes/Math-115A-2.2.md

 Then $T(x) = U(x) \forall x \in V$

-i.e. $T$ and $U$ are the same linearly transformation.
+i.e. $T$ and $U$ are the same linear transformation.

 {{% remarks name="" %}}

-If two linearly transformation from $V$\to $W$ coincide on a basis of V, then they coincide everywhere else.
+If two linear transformation from $V$\to $W$ coincide on a basis of V, then they coincide everywhere else.

 {{% /remarks %}}